svelte-reusable-components/svelte-typeahead/README.md

 After you initiated a snel project and added the code shown below, you are able to see in when running the project with "trex run start".

+An example of the usage is shown in the exampleclientapp, which is a snel project inted to show the functionality of the component.

 ## Usage Example

 Import the component and set list of possible Results.